The road to health is paved with vegetables, fruits, beans, rice and grains. – Polly Strand

 Some people prefer to change their eating habits all at once, while others prefer to make gradual changes, eating several vegetarian meals a week at first.
 Whichever approach you choose to take, here are some tips for getting started on a vegetarian meal plan.

-Seek out vegetarian recipes.
-Buy or borrow a vegetarian cookbook, or visit Web sites dedicated to vegetarian or vegan eating for recipes developed specifically for vegetarian ingredients.
+Buy or borrow a vegetarian cookbook, or visit websites dedicated to vegetarian or vegan eating for recipes developed specifically for vegetarian ingredients.
 (See “Resources.”)

-Try vegetarian convenience foods.
-When you don’t have time to cook, try the various types of convenience foods sold in most grocers’ freezers or refrigerator cases: veggie burgers; “chicken” patties; soy hotdogs; precooked, flavored tofu or tempeh; and vegetarian frozen entrées such as corn and bean enchiladas, lentil curry, and vegetarian pad Thai.
+When you don’t have time to cook, try the various types of convenience foods sold in most grocers’ freezers or refrigerator cases: veggie burgers; “chicken” patties; soy hotdogs; precooked, flavored tofu or tempeh; and vegetarian frozen entrees such as corn and bean enchiladas, lentil curry, and vegetarian pad Thai.
 Look in the refrigerated section for prepared hummus, baba ganoush, soy cheese, soy milk, and soy yogurt.

 Eating for good health